Accounting for notes receivable

 When maker of the note defaults:

-The above example illustrates the situation where maker duly makes the payment.
-But if maker fails to make the payment at the date of maturity, the note is said to have been defaulted.
-A defaulted note is worthless therefore the amount due from notes receivable is immediately transferred to accounts receivable.
-Suppose, in the above example, if Southern company fails to make the payment of $45,750, the Western company will make the following journal entry to record this default:
+The above example illustrates the situation where maker duly makes the payment; but if the maker fails to make the payment at the date of maturity, the note is said to have been defaulted.
+A defaulted note is worthless.
+The amount due from the notes receivable is immediately transferred to its relevant accounts receivable.
+Suppose, in the above example, if Southern Company fails to make the payment against $45,750 note, the Western Company will make the following journal entry to record this default:

-Notice that the interest has also been included in the accounts receivable because it is as valid a claim as the principle amount of the note.
+Notice that the interest has also been included in the accounts receivable because it is as valid a claim as the principle amount on the note itself.